 I look forward to introducing myself and sharing the richness of depth psychology with you...

 I focus on helping you manifest your best self.
 Working together, we use the rich resources of your unconscious to support you in creating deeply meaningful changes in your life.
 I have over thirty years of experience helping clients develop relationships, heal childhood traumas, let go of toxic patterns, and discover meaning in their lives.
-I conduct individual, couples', parent & child, and group therapy in my office, your home, on the phone, or via Skype.
+I conduct individual, couples', parent & child, and group therapy virtually, by phone, or outdoors.

 Selected Areas of Specialization